Share of voice across ChatGPT, Perplexity, Claude, and Google AIO — measured across 9.231 shopper prompts and 26 brands.

 | Max & Neo | 0 | — |

 The Farmer's Dog (18.3%) and Ollie (15%) lead, with Nom Nom and Sundays for Dogs tied at 13.3%.
-Perplexity broadly mirrors the food-brand-heavy top of the aggregate leaderboard, though it diverges sharply for some mid-tier brands: Native Pet falls to 3.3% (vs. 8.8% overall), Open Farm to 8.3%, and Petco to zero.
+Perplexity directionally mirrors the food-brand-heavy top of the aggregate leaderboard, though it diverges sharply for some mid-tier brands: Native Pet falls to 3.3% (vs. 8.8% overall), Open Farm to 8.3%, and Petco to zero.

 For a brand currently sitting at 10–30% SoV — the range that includes Nom Nom, Sundays for Dogs, Open Farm, and Spot & Tango — three moves over the next 90 days.